 IDC’s research shows that focusing the right people and resources on strategic initiatives is the biggest challenge facing executives.
 Managed services enable leadership to put the business IT team to work on strategy, letting the MSP take care of patches and daily upgrades.
 If they leverage managed services, emerging businesses can be more strategic and focused on the services that companies require, such as procurement, security, disaster recovery, network infrastructure, or cloud computing.

-Depending on your industry, your business likely must adhere to various regulations – from HIPAA to FERPA – around data.
+Depending on your industry, your business likely must adhere to various regulations – from HIPAA to FERPA to Kari’s Law – around data and operations procedures.
 One way to leverage managed services is to find a partner that is familiar with the federal, state, and PCI compliance standards of your industry.
 Look for providers that have experience in your industry and know the lifecycle of data in your environment.
 You reduce the risk of incurring fines for data breaches or noncompliance, and the MSP becomes responsible for managing those risks.

 Managed Services ≠ Outsourcing